richardbowden/example_infra/README.md

 This is designed to deploy example_app, a simple crud app that is written in go and uses psql.
 The zip file `latest.zip` in deployable_app needs to be put in an s3 bucket.
 This binary in that zip is compiled for linux

-Then update `./userdata/app_server.sh` at line `- [ aws, s3, cp, "s3://rbexamplebuiltbin/latest.zip", ./ ]` with the new s3 bucket
+The file that pulls the zip down is  `./userdata/app_server.sh` at line `- [ aws, s3, cp, "s3://rbexamplebuiltbin/latest.zip", ./ ]`

 `./outputs.tf` is commented out due to on a destroy terraform still moans that the outputs cannot output as there is no state, i just dont like seeing false errors.

 TODO:

-- make `./userdata/app_server.sh` to be rendered by terraform template that uses the `deploy_bucket` param that is used for setting the IAM polices for the bucket.

-        Had an issue that the template provider some how altered the YAML for cloud-init, which made it fail, will revisit another time.

 - maybe introduce ansible, but for now it feels to heavy for this project